Fatimatic/Automated-Essay-Scoring-using-Transformer-based-NLP-DeBERTa-v3-/README.md

 - Can be inconsistent due to fatigue or bias
 - Struggle to score large volumes efficiently

-Our goal was to **automate essay scoring** while focusing on **quality, structure, and language proficiency** rather than content length.
+The goal was to **automate essay scoring** while focusing on **quality, structure, and language proficiency** rather than content length.

 ---